USEPA/SSN2/inst/joss/paper.md

 )
 ```

-The `additive` argument represents a variable in `mf04p` that captures the "additive function value", which captures elements of the branching network used by the tail-up covariance [@ver2010moving].
-A summary of the fitted model looks similar to a summary returned by `lm()` with information about the spatial covariance structure added:
+A summary of the fitted model looks similar to a summary returned by `lm()` but also returns spatial dependence parameter estimates:

 ```r
 summary(ssn_mod)